 Lopas had a background in mechanical engineering and manufacturing.
 He graduated from the University of Michigan with a degree in mechanical engineering and began his career at SpaceX as a manufacturing engineer, later leading manufacturing engineering on Falcon Thrust Structures.
 At SpaceX, Lopas became one of the first four people building the Starbase in Texas and worked on Starhopper, the first prototype of the Starship program.
 In 2020, he joined Anduril* as Head of Manufacturing, leading a team of 150 people responsible for manufacturing engineering, operations, and supply chain.

-Dell and Lopas met in late 2022.
-Dell was visiting Anduril’s Costa Mesa factory since Thrive was an investor in Anduril*.
-At the time of the visit, Lopas was the Head of Manufacturing at Anduril, and he showed Dell around the factory.
+Dell and Lopas met in late 2022, when Dell visited Anduril’s Costa Mesa factory as part of Thrive’s investment in Anduril.
+Lopas, then Head of Manufacturing at Anduril, gave him a tour of the facility.
 Dell and Lopas immediately got along and found a mutual interest in building something in the energy space.
-Dell was beginning to yearn to start his own company around the time he met Lopas, and Lopas was in the same headspace.

-They also shared the view a belief that energy abundance is directly linked to human prosperity.
-They recognized that the grid was the primary bottleneck to energy abundance and that batteries could be the key to unblocking its limitations.
-They spent the next six months discussing interesting companies working in hardware and energy and pitching each other related startup ideas.
-This led them to decide to start a company together.
+The two identified the electric grid as the primary bottleneck to energy abundance, with batteries as the key to overcoming its constraints.
+They spent the next six months discussing interesting companies working in hardware and energy, pitching each other startup ideas.
+Those conversations led them to decide to start a company together.

 By April 2023, they refined their concept to a vertically integrated approach to create a modern electric utility.
 They decided they would focus on designing and selling battery packs optimized for residential homes, allowing consumers to generate, store, and sell energy.
 Between the two of them, they covered finance and manufacturing expertise, but they realized the company would also need to excel at distributed software systems, supply chain, and operations.

-For that reason, they recruited Jared Greene (Head of Software), who joined the company as part of the founding team in August 2023 to lead software and engineering.
-Greene previously worked at SpaceX, where he’d progressed to lead engineer on the Starlink team.
+For that reason, they recruited Jared Greene as their Head of Software, who joined the company as part of the founding team in August 2023 to lead software and engineering.
+Greene previously worked at SpaceX, where he led engineering on the Starlink team.
 He saw a parallel between his work on Starlink and Base’s novel deployment strategy.

 Product